mendix/docs/content/web-modeler/consistency-errors-pages.md

 ---
 title: "Page Editor Consistency Errors"
 category: "Consistency Errors"
-description: "Describes consistency errors in the page editor in the Mendix Web Modeler and the way to fix them."
+description: "Describes consistency errors in the page editor in Mendix Studio and the way to fix them."
 menu_order:
-tags: ["web modeler", "consistency errors", "checks", "errors", "page editor"]
+tags: ["studio", "consistency errors", "checks", "errors", "page editor"]
 ---

 ## 1 Introduction

-In this document, we will explain how to solve the most common consistency errors that can occur you  configure pages in the Web Modeler.
+In this document, we will explain how to solve the most common consistency errors that can occur you  configure pages in Mendix Studio.

 An example of a consistency error is when you do not specify the entity property of a data view on a page.